Lightningbulb2/VRControllerCursor/README.md

 2025/1/4
 calibration corrected rotation implemented

+2025/1/20
+variable influence for rotation with trigger implemented

+2025/1/26
+rebuilt rotation system to use bpy.ops.transform.rotate() instead of manually setting rotation myself.
+(This adds full rotation compatibility to all different interaction types)

 ### TODO

+• fix horrendous lag caused by the transform.rotate() in a modal()

+• make the controller listener run more reliably

 • add user bindable keybinds

 • add location transformations

-• add variable influence for rotation with the trigger

 • add proper Euler mode that preserves rotation changes, not just orientation